 WIOA provides workforce activities that increase employment, retention, and earnings of participants.
-WIOA attempts to return participants adults and dislocated workers to employment as quickly as possible by testing the labor market for suitable employment.
+WIOA attempts to return participants to employment as quickly as possible by testing the labor market for suitable employment.
 If participants are unable to secure employment training may be the appropriate service to secure employment.